Peace and Justice Ministry

 • Collaborate with other parish ministries and staff to coordinate joint offerings and content addressing social issues.

-We always welcome new members!
+We welcome new members!

 7 Themes of Catholic Social Teaching